serviceanimals/Harper/LL.md

 For example with the verbs be, do and have:

-in future tense
+in the future tense

-in past tense
+in the past tense

-in present tense
+in the present tense
 <!-- LL.md EF -->